manoharan-lab/holopy/docs/source/users/infer_tutorial.rst

-.. _infer_tutorial
+.. _infer_tutorial:

 Bayesian inference of Parameter Values
 ======================================

-:ref:`calc_tutorial` can inform us about the hologram produced by a specific scatterer, but they can't tell us anything about what type of scatterer produced an experimentally measured hologram.
+:ref:`The calc tutorial <calc_tutorial>` can inform us about the hologram produced by a specific scatterer, but they can't tell us anything about what type of scatterer produced an experimentally measured hologram.
 For this reverse problem, we turn to a Bayesian inference approach.
 We can calculate the holograms produced by many similar scatterers, and evaluate which ones are closest to